A woman gets help from a cabin host.

 Waste management in mountain cabins

 Waste management beyond accessible roads is a complex issue.
 Those of us spending time in the sensitive mountain environment need to work together to make it function.
-The most important thing is to minimise the amount of waste and food scraps.
-As a visitor, you are also expected to carry out some of your own rubbish.

 More pages about hiking